jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 make $PROJECT_NAME:$KEYMAP[:$TARGET]
 ```

 For now we're just going to flash the copied default keymap---we can come back and customize it later.
-In order for `EE_HANDS` to work properly, we'll need to designate one of our microcontrollers as the left hand side and the other as the right hand side by targeting `dfu-split-left` and `dfu-split-right`, so choose which one will be which and label the bag or find some other way to keep track of which is which.
+In order for `EE_HANDS` to work properly, we'll need to designate one of our microcontrollers as the left hand side and the other as the right hand side by targeting `dfu-split-left` and `dfu-split-right`, so choose which one will be which and label the bag or find some other way to distinguish them.
 Then, plug in each microcontroller and run the following commands for the left and right sides respectively (inside the vagrant terminal):

 ```
 # On VM in /vagrant